"The state of government reporting is 'the elephant in the room.'"

 - The Importance of Accrual-based Financial Reporting in the Public Sector

 - Study 14—Transition to the Accrual Basis of Accounting: Guidance for Governments and Government Entities (Third Edition)

 "A Closer Look at:"

-The IPSASB's "A Closer Look at:" series examines the challenges and benefits of governments adopting IPSASs and accrual accounting.
+The IPSASB's "A Closer Look at:" series examines the challenges and benefits of governments adopting IPSAS and accrual accounting.
 In print and video interviews, each nation's expert describes the process and shares key details, timelines, and lessons learned.